Floridian (train): History

+Route details

+All stations previously served by the Capitol Limited and all stations south of D.C. previously served by the Silver Star when both services were suspended are served by the Floridian.

+While most stations south of D.C. still have connections to the Northeast Corridor through other services such as the Carolinian, Palmetto, and Silver Meteor, several stations in Florida and the Carolinas are only served by the Floridian, meaning they no longer have direct service to the former terminus in New York.
+These include the stations in Southern Pines and Hamlet in North Carolina, Camden, Columbia, and Denmark in South Carolina, and Lakeland, Tampa, and Okeechobee in Florida.

 Equipment

 The Floridian uses single-level Viewliner and Amfleet equipment, with a consist similar to that of the Silver Star.
-A typical Floridian has two GE P42DC or Siemens ALC-42 diesel locomotives, four Amfleet II coaches, an Amfleet cafe/lounge, a Viewliner diner, two Viewliner sleepers, and a Viewliner baggage car.
-Amtrak plans to add a third sleeper in April 2025.
+A typical Floridian has two GE P42DC or Siemens ALC-42 diesel locomotives, four Amfleet II coaches, an Amfleet cafe/lounge, a Viewliner diner, three Viewliner sleepers, and a Viewliner baggage car.
+The third sleeper was added in April 2025.